ibm-cloud-docs/Cloudant/api/design_documents.md

 The return value is the ID and new revision of the copied document.

-#### Example response to overwrite an existing copy of the design document
+See the following example response to overwrite an existing copy of the design document:

 ```json
 {